Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-certificates/src/samples/README.md

 For more extensive documentation on Azure Key Vault, see the [API reference documentation][azkeyvault_rest].

 ## Contributing
 This project welcomes contributions and suggestions.
-Find [more conributing][SDK_README_CONTRIBUTING] details here.
+Find [more contributing][SDK_README_CONTRIBUTING] details here.

 <!-- LINKS -->
 [source_code]:  src